 About the PhD Program

 Students in the doctoral program pursue in-depth studies of theory, advanced methods, and empirical knowledge about human development and social relationships.
 CFS PhD students focus on research and scientific inquiry.

-The CFS doctoral program also seeks to train professionals who can design and empirically evaluate sophisticated intervention and prevention programs for children, youth, and families.
-The doctoral program in CFS consists of 72 hours of graduate credits—24 of which are devoted to the dissertation.
+The CFS doctoral program also trains professionals to design and empirically evaluate sophisticated intervention and prevention programs for children, youth, and families.
+Our doctoral program consists of 72 hours of graduate credits—24 of which are devoted to the dissertation (program plan).

 MS en route to PhD